10th Anniversary Workshop Virtual Institute – High Productivity Supercomputing

 |18:30 – 21:30||Dinner at Schloss Heiligenberg in Jugenheim|

-A block of hotel rooms at the conference hotel is available to our attendees until April 7, 2017.
+A block of hotel rooms at the conference hotel is available to our attendees until April 30, 2017 or until all rooms are reserved.
 Reservation can be requested together with the registration.
 Rooms have to be paid in advance together with the registration fee.

 Directions and Transportation